 The LORD saved Ryan at age 22.
 Until then he'd been living with a woman out of wedlock.
 He was using whiskey and marijuana regularly.
 His cussing would’ve humbled any sailor.
 He’d spent time in jail for physically assaulting a police officer.
-But then a friend died.
+And then a friend died.
 The Lord used DEATH to show Ryan that he too was mortal.
 Ryan realized his bones would one day be plunged into the earth, regardless of what he accomplished in this life.
 He realized how vain it was to trust in his own strength, "whose breath is in his nostrils."
 He realized life truly is "vanity of vanities, all is vanity."

 When I look at your heavens, the work of your fingers,